diodechain/website/topics/executive-protection-lp1.md

   quotes:
   - quote: Diode is an amazing technology and product - it unlocks our software for use in regulated and sensitive environments.
     author: Erich, CEO Compendium
-  - quote: I like very much the approach you are following at **diode.io** and am migrating to diode to have full remote control via ssh.
+  - quote: I really like the approach you are taking at **diode.io** and am migrating to Diode to have secure remote control capabilities.
     author: Ettoire, Modosmart
-  - quote: Diode's response to my support requests makes me know they really care about all of their customers.
+  - quote: Diode's response to my support requests highlights how much they really care about all of their customers.
     author: Krista, RPG
   - quote: Diode just works.
     author: Joey, Exosite